 The distribution range of plant and animal species is adapted to the zonal climatic characteristics of the region and reflects the average climatic conditions over decades (Zheng et al., 2014).
 The species distribution range is limited by environmental conditions (Gong et al., 1983a).
 If there is a definite and predominant climate-limiting factor for the survival of a certain species, its distribution range may be an indicator of the climate (Man, 2009).
-For example, the planting areas of zonal crops and fruit trees may indicate the climatic characteristics of the region on a multi-decadal scale.
+For example, the planting areas of zonal crops and fruit trees may indicate the climatic characteristics of the region on a multidecadal scale.
 Phased climate change and the movement of the climatic zone can be deduced by comparing the planting areas between time periods (Zheng et al., 2014).

-The study area is located in the lower reaches of the Yangtze River and belongs to the North Subtropical Zone.
-Central and

-- 115 southern Jiangsu Province is close to the northern boundary of the North Subtropical Zone, one of the regions that is most sensitive to climate change in China (Zhang, 1996).
-Within this region, the main species with notable climatic significance are subtropical crops, animals, and plants.
-(1) The northern planting boundary of double-cropping rice roughly corresponds to ≥10 °C active accumulated temperature of 4,800 °C (Zheng et al., 2014).
+The study area is located in the lower reaches of the Yangtze River and belongs to the north subtropical zone.
+Central and southern areas of Jiangsu Province are close to the northern boundary of the north subtropical zone, one of the regions that is most sensitive to climate change in China (Zhang, 1996).
+Within this region, the main species with notable climatic significance are subtropical crops, animals and plants.
+(1) The northern planting boundary of doublecropping rice roughly corresponds to ≥ 10 °C active accumulated temperature of 4800 °C (Zheng et al., 2014).
 The lower reaches of the Yangtze River are close to the northern planting boundary of double-cropping rice.
-Since the Tang dynasty, the rise and fall of double-cropping rice in - 120 the study area has approximately corresponded to climate change in terms of temperature (Man, 2009; Zhang, 1996).
+Since the Tang dynasty, the rise and fall of double-cropping rice in the study area has approximately corresponded to climate change in terms of temperature (Man, 2009; Zhang, 1996).
 (2) For subtropical plants, such as citrus and tea trees, their growing areas are primarily limited by winter temperatures and freezing injury.
-The northern planting boundary of these plants is close to the northern boundary of the Subtropical Zone (Man, 1999; Man and Yang, 2014; Zhang et al., 2019).
-(3) For subtropical animals, such as rhizomys, elephants, buffalos, and Chinese alligators, their distribution ranges are affected by human activities to a large extent.
+The northern planting boundary of these plants is close to the northern boundary of the subtropical zone (Man, 1999; Man and Yang, 2014; Zhang et al., 2019).
+(3) For subtropical animals, such as rhizomys, elephants, buffalos and Chinese alligators, their distribution ranges are affected by human activities to a large extent.
 As a result, the distribution range of animals is less accurate than that of plants as climate indicators (Gong et al., 1983a).

 One species distribution record was excerpted from Yunshan Diary, which was recorded during Guo's sojourn in Hangzhou in 1308.
-It reads "there are several dwarf citrus trees outside the window, bearing countless fruits, which weighed down and almost broke the branches; there are no such trees in my hometown".
+It reads, "there are several dwarf citrus trees outside the window, bearing countless fruits, which weighed down and almost broke the branches; there are no such trees in my hometown".